Dorothy Day House could not exist.

 Here are some ways to help out:

-Shelter volunteers -- help needed:
+Shelter volunteers -- our greatest volunteer need:

 Shelter volunteers arrive

 at 9pm at the same time as the guests.